 - The Pod Pairc is the most unique place to stay in the center of what is Ireland’s best walking area.
 Pick from 300km of trails nearby.
 Here’s a short video about Top of the Rock.

 - If you have limited time or just want to try an easy walk – the Alpaca Walk is fun, easy to do and has beautiful scenery (including a waterfall.)

 - Looking for history and some fine dining – head to Gougane Barra to the sixth century St. Finbarr’s Oratory and then have dinner in the Gougane Barra Hotel.

-There’s much more in the complete version, including my big mistake, but bookmark this and come back when you have time or are planning your trip.
+There’s much more in the complete version, including my big mistake, so please keep reading.

 The Complete Version